Can I Sue My Employer After a Robbery?

 Negligence Per Se

-Sometimes proving negligence is hard.
-But in some cases, the law may give you some help.
-There is a doctrine called “negligence per se."
-According to this doctrine, some acts are considered inherently negligent because they violate a statute or a regulation.
-The effect is to shift the burden to the employer to prove that they acted with reasonable care instead of you having to prove they didn't.
+Sometimes, proving negligence is hard.
+But in some cases, the law helps you.
+There is a doctrine called "negligence per se."
+According to this doctrine, some acts are inherently negligent because they violate a statute or a regulation.
+The effect is to shift the burden to the employer to prove that it acted with reasonable care instead of you having to prove it didn't.

-And there is a regulation you may be able to rely on.
-The Occupational Safety and Health Administration (OSHA) has a regulation that is referred to as the General Duty Clause.
-This clause requires employers to provide a place of employment “free from hazards that are likely to cause death or serious physical harm."
+And there is a regulation you can rely on.
+The Occupational Safety and Health Administration (OSHA) has the General Duty Clause regulation.
+This clause requires employers to provide a place of employment "free from hazards that are likely to cause death or serious physical harm."

-States have different views on whether an employer's violation of this clause is negligence per se sufficient to require the employer to prove they weren't negligent.
-Some states do, some consider it just evidence of negligence but not enough to shift the burden of proof to your employer, and in at least one state (Mississippi), a violation is not admissible to prove negligence.
-It can get complicated, but as you can see, where you are located makes a difference.
+States have different views on whether an employer's violation of this clause is negligence per se enough to force the employer to prove they weren't negligent.
+Some states consider it evidence of negligence, but not enough to shift the burden of proof to your employer, and in at least one state (Mississippi), a violation is not admissible to prove negligence.
+It can get complicated, but as you can see, where you are makes a difference.

 Gross Negligence

-We should point out that in certain states, you may be able to sue your employer despite workers' compensation if you can show that they were grossly negligent.
-To show gross negligence, you need to essentially demonstrate that your employer failed to exercise slight care to protect against an unreasonably high risk of harm.
+In certain states, you can sue your employer despite workers' compensation if you show it was grossly negligent.
+To show gross negligence, you must show that your employer failed to exercise slight care to protect against an unreasonably high risk of harm.

 Take our situation as an example.
-Suppose you weren't the first robbery at the gas station that month.
-Or even that week.
-And virtually every store on the block had been robbed multiple times before.
+Suppose you weren't the first robbery at the gas station that month — or even that week.
+And virtually every store on the block had gotten robbed several times before.
 Your employer had no security cameras at the place.
-The lights in the parking lot had burned out and your boss was too lazy to replace them.
+The lights in the parking lot had burned out, and your boss was too lazy to replace them.
 This may amount to gross negligence that might allow for a lawsuit.

 Consider Consulting With an Attorney If You Are the Victim of a Workplace Robbery

-If you are the victim of a workplace robbery and suffer losses or injuries, you may be able to get at least some compensation through or from your employer.
+If you are the victim of a workplace robbery and suffer losses or injuries, you may get at least some compensation through or from your employer.
 Start with workers' compensation.
-You may be able to handle the initial process on your own.
+You can handle the initial process on your own.

-If you have questions or if your claim is denied, consider speaking with a good workers' compensation attorney.
+If you have questions or if the company denies your claim, consider speaking with a good workers' compensation attorney.
 They can help you file the forms, prepare your case, and possibly get you benefits.

-If your employer didn't have insurance or you believe your employer was grossly negligent, you may be able to bring a civil lawsuit.
+If your employer didn't have insurance or you believe your employer was grossly negligent, you can file a civil lawsuit.
 An experienced personal injury attorney can give you legal advice and represent you in court.
-Again, many lawyers work on both types of cases, so you may be able to get by with one law firm.
-And if there are aspects of your case that relate particularly to employment law, an employment lawyer can help.
+Again, many lawyers work on both types of cases, so you can get by with one law firm.
+And if aspects of your case relate particularly to employment law, an employment lawyer can help.
 Many lawyers offer a free consultation.